thecredibleway/thecredibleway-com/docs/jesus/crediblilty/why-jesus-came.md

 ## To Call to Discipleship

-Jesus didn't come just to save isolated individuals - He came to call together a new kind of people, not by ethnicity, class, or culture or the color of their skin - but by a shared commitment to follow Him.
+Jesus didn't come just to save isolated individuals - He came to call together a new kind of people, not by ethnicity, class or culture or the color of their skin - but by a shared commitment to follow Him.

 :::note[Jesus came to disciple]